pmacct/pmacct/QUICKSTART.md

 publish to AMQP and Kafka brokers (typically to insert in ElasticSearch, InfluxDB, Druid, ClickHouse and, more in general, all backends which are not natively supported by pmacct).
 BGP, BMP and Streaming Telemetry daemons can publish control and infrastructure planes to AMQP and Kafka brokers.

+## Ia.
+Daemons

 This is a list of the daemons included in the pmacct distribution:

 ### pmacctd